-The other information comprises the information included in the disclosure documents that contain or accompany the audited consolidated financial statements, but does not include the consolidated financial statements and our auditor's report thereon.
+Other information comprises information included in the disclosure documents that contain or accompany the audited consolidated financial statements, but does not include the consolidated financial statements and our auditor's report thereon.

-We do not perform any work on the other information as we determine such information does not exist.
+We did not perform any work on other information as we determined that no such information existed.